- What is Hidden Villa?

 - How are your counselors selected?

 Our fantastic summer counselors come from all over the country and around the world.
 They are hired as a result of an extensive application and interview process, which includes references.
 Once hired, our counselors are required to be fingerprinted and background-checked by the Department of Justice, the FBI, and the National Sex Offenders Registry.
 An average of 40% of our counselors return from previous years at Hidden Villa.
 Counselors must be certified in first aid and CPR, and they must also attend up to two weeks of orientation at Hidden Villa.
-Our counselor camper ratio is 1:8.
+Our counselor camper ratio is 1:8, except for Kinder Camp which is 1:5.

 - What kind of camp program does Hidden Villa offer?